marano/blog/_posts/2014-12-19-ruby-gc-tuning-parameters.markdown

 run Rails.application
 {% endhighlight %}

+**Note for Ruby 2.2:**

+If you are using Ruby 2.2 you don't need OOBGC, since it includes the RIncGC (Incremental GC) and [will not pause the world for a long time](https://github.com/tmm1/gctools/issues/11).

 ## Conclusion

 Here we scratched the surface of the most important part of Ruby internals - the Garbage Collection.
 This invention first